Effective internal communication is essential in every industry, but it is especially important in a retail environment.

 Holding quick pre-work meetings with employees is a great way to start a shift.
 Pre-meetings give store leaders an opportunity to update employees on changes and assign specific tasks.

 Whenever possible, make your pre-meetings one-on-one, or if in a large retail environment, no more than five employees.
 This ensures leaders and staff can have a real conversation where workers are able to ask questions, clarify concerns, and bring up any of their own issues.
+This can do a great deal to improve retail associate engagement.

 #2: Put Updates In Writing